 Location and Access

-The proposed renewable energy scheme is located south-west of the village of Newbold Pacey, which is approximately 2.5km to the north east of Wellesbourne.
-The B4087 Newbold Rd Road forms the southern boundary of the site.
-Access is gained from the B4087.
+The proposed renewable energy project is located south-west of the village of Newbold Pacey, which is approximately 2.5km to the north east of Wellesbourne.
+The B4087 Newbold Road forms the southern boundary of the site.
+Access is gained from an existing field access off the B4087.

 Appearance and Operation